 "Well, they're invited.
 How is An, by the way?
 Oh, and Ragine!
 Does she have college plans?
 The poor things, and we don't even know where their mother ran off to."

 "Gine's still making art, and she works at the library.
 An's planning on music school.
 Why do you want them at your party?"

 She gave me a helpless shrug.
 "Because... you know-?
 It'll be nice...?"

-“Mom, I swear, if you just want to show off your golden boy son whose best friends are a nonbinary teenager and a disabled person for, like, diversity points or to cozy up to the LGBT people-”
+"Mom, I swear, if you just want to show off your golden boy son whose best friends are a nonbinary teenager and a disabled person for, like, diversity points or to cozy up to a certain crowd-"